 In particular and as this call suggests, the appeals procedures should allow appeals against "situations where a designated operational entity may not have performed its duties in accordance with the rules or requirements of the [CMP] and/or the Executive Board."
 Id., ¶ 42(a).
-The draft policy framework to monitor performance and address non-compliance by DOEs is currently under discussion at the EB.
+The draft policy framework to monitor performance and address non-compliance by DOEs is currently under discussion at the EB26.
 In line with this draft policy framework that aims for "zero-tolerance" in the longer term, appeals should be allowed whenever there is reason to believe that a DOE has not complied with key requirements.
-Criteria for lodging appeals should be allowed for key requirements weighted with 3, 4 and 5 in the progress update which was presented at EB 52 in February 2010.
+Criteria for lodging appeals should be aligned with the thresholds included in the policy framework but should at least be allowed for key requirements weighted with 3, 4 and 5 in the progress update which was presented at EB 52 in February 201027.